Why Customer Service Employees Make Good Managers

 Tue, 7 Feb 2017, in Employees

 Enjoying this one?
 You might also like 10 Reasons Why You Need Customer Service Software

 Support employees have an understanding of all things human.

 Since they deal with people day in and day out, customer service employees have a good, seasoned grasp of using whatever resources available to them in order to solve customer problems.
+They’re also great at resolving conflicts that come in support situations.
+Which by definition makes them great at resolving conflicts in the workplace, too.
 And what is a manager but a similar type of people expert – this time at a company level?

 Sometimes it helps to compare the skill sets of good vs. bad managers with the games of checkers and chess.
 In checkers, every piece has the same role.
 Every piece has the same behavior, the same strengths and limitations, so your adversary is destined to move every piece the same way as you are.

 Yet every chess piece is different, every piece best suited to a specific job in a specific way.
 As a result, making the best with what you have and timing the right moves is a crucial component of chess.
 Checkers players, by contrast, don’t need to take into account that dimension of gameplay.

 So anyone who wants to get ahead in chess must first understand how each piece moves.
 If you have a pawn and your opponent has a knight, you must think about your own options while anticipating the behavior of your opponent.

 Customer service employees know that every new support interaction is a blank slate.
 That’s because everyone has differences in their thought processes, reaction mechanisms, or levels of altruism.
 Just like in chess, smart managers and service reps know not to push a pawn to move the same way as a knight.